I run a very small plane share. It’s like a flying club, except:

 - We use a full service FBO for local fuel-ups, so all you have to do to top off is send a text message or make a phone call.

 - Good interior.
-Cockpit plastic shows its age, but the seats and fabric are in great shape.
+Plastic shows its age, but the seats and fabric are in great shape.

 Using the Engine Heater

 We have an engine heater for easy and safe starting in winter weather.
-It plugs in next to the oil dipstick, and it can be turned on by phone call or text message.
-I will give you the phone number when you join the club.
+The plug receptacle is next to the oil dipstick, and it can be turned on by phone call or text message.
+Ask me for the phone number.

-Please be sure to use the heater – it saves a lot of engine wear compared to a cold start.
+Please be sure to use the heater in cold weather – it saves a lot of engine wear compared to a cold start.

-When the outside air temperature is under 50 degrees F, please turn the engine heater on 4-6 hours before you fly the plane.
+When the outside air temperature is under 50 degrees F, please turn the engine heater on at least 4 hours before you fly the plane.

-There are a few ways to turn the heater on or off:
+There are three ways to turn the heater on or off:

 - Call it.
 This will toggle the heater between on and off.